StevenRidder/Ridder-Field/README.md

 **Yes.** It matches the current "Crisis Paradigm."

 - **Standard Model (ΛCDM)**: "The vacuum is a number." ❌ (Failing)
-- **Ridder V2**: "The vacuum is a dynamic field that interacts with the dark sector." ✅ (The leading contender)
+- **Ridder**: "The vacuum is a dynamic field that interacts with the dark sector." ✅ (The leading contender)

 My model is basically a **"Unified Field Theory"** of the dark sector.
 Instead of having an Inflaton (for the Big Bang), a Dark Energy constant (for today), and Cold Dark Matter (for galaxies), I'm proposing: